 Dim fso As New FileSystemObject Dim fnum Dim MyFile as String MyFile = "c:\temp\OutputArticle.txt" fnum = Freefile()

-Sure enough, there was my web code, all formatted with the required HTML tags that I defined in my program, and all of the text from those text fields placed where they’re supposed to go.
+Sure enough, there is the web code formatted with the required HTML tags defined in the program.
+All the text from those text fields is printed and ready to be copied into a blog.

-If you think about it, you can do anything with an app like this.
-You could create a simple input form for data entry, which then outputs the data to either a CSV file, or directly into the background Excel spreadsheet.
-You could write an application that reads information out of a text file, formats the information or does calculations, and then loads that data into a spreadsheet.
+You could create a simple input form for data entry that outputs the data to either a CSV file.
+You could also write an application that reads information out of a text file, formats the information, and then loads that data into a spreadsheet.

 The possibilities are really limited only by your own imagination when it comes to VBA.
-You don’t have to purchase an expensive development package like Visual Studio – just open up any MS Office program, switch to the VBA Editor, and you’re an instant programmer.
+You don’t have to purchase an expensive development package like Visual Studio.
+Just open up any MS Office program, switch to the VBA Editor, and you can create apps.